Why shouldn’t I use Yahoo!, AOL, Mail.ru email as my “From” address? Video

 - Mail.ru (@mail.ru, @bk.ru, @list.ru, @inbox.ru, @mail.ua)

 This practice has a negative impact on the deliverability of your email marketing messages.
-When you use GetResponse (or any email marketing service) to send an email with a Yahoo!, AOL, Aim or Mail.ru “From” address, the email bounces.
+When you use GetResponse (or any email marketing software) to send an email with a Yahoo!, AOL, Aim or Mail.ru “From” address, the email bounces.

 Solution: To achieve better results in delivering messages, use an email address that is not hosted at Yahoo!, AOL, Mail.ru or any other free domains such as Gmail, Hotmail, Aim, etc. Setting up your own domain and associating it with your email address works best in all cases.